Chicago DUI Lawyer

 For the typical Chicago driver, a blood alcohol content (BAC) level of 0.08 percent is considered over the legal limit.
 At this point, Illinois police officers will consider you too impaired to drive and will likely arrest you.
 However, an even higher BAC level can make matters worse.
-If you have a BAC level higher than 0.16, you could receive higher penalties for what’s called an aggravated DUI.
+If you have a BAC level higher than 0.16, you could receive higher DUI penalties.

 If you’re underaged, any amount greater than 0.00 percent is considered drunk driving.
 Illinois is a zero-tolerance state, which means that you could be facing a DUI if you’ve had even one drink before driving.
 Unfortunately, a DUI penalty can be high, so it’s best to fight back now.

 A DUI is a serious charge in any state, but if you’re arrested in Illinois, you can expect a few serious penalties for a Chicago DUI.

 First, you’ll need to consider the fines.
 For a first offense alone, you could be facing up to $2,500 in fines, which can put you in debt quickly.
 Jail time is a real possibility, too, with sentences of up to a year for even a first-time offender.